 Identify online safety concerns and take appropriate action by following the school safeguarding policies and procedures.
-Record online-safety incidents in the same way as any safeguarding incident.

 Know when and how to escalate online safety issues, including reporting to the DSL and signposting learners and parents/carers to appropriate support, internally and externally.